Sanford White

 Sanford Brownell "Sammy" White (May 4, 1888 – April 11, 1964) was an American football and baseball player.
 He played college football for the Princeton Tigers football team from 1910 to 1911 and was a consensus first-team All-American football player in 1911.
 He scored every point for the Tigers in their 1911 victories over Harvard and Yale, leading the team to the eastern college football championship.
 White also played baseball and basketball at Princeton.
 As team captain, he led Princeton to a baseball championship in 1911.

-Early years
+Early life

 White was born at Fall River, Massachusetts, in 1888.
 He attended Fall River High School and then preparatory school at Exeter in New Hampshire.
 White played both baseball and football for Exeter.

 Princeton

 Multi-sport athlete

 White enrolled at Princeton University in 1908.
 At Princeton, he became a four-sport star, competing in football, baseball, basketball, and track.
 In the summer of 1909, he played for the Hyannis town team in what is now the Cape Cod Baseball League.
 In December 1911, he reportedly also tried out for the Princeton ice hockey team.
 During his sophomore year, he did not play football and played only baseball and basketball.
 He was selected as the captain of the baseball team as a junior and led the team to a baseball championship.